Napassornmp/Project_SE_Salary-Prediction/README.md

 4. Modeling: Trained and tuned a Logistic Regression classifier.

 5. Evaluation: Assessed performance using a Confusion Matrix, Precision-Recall curves, and F1-Score.

+Dataset: Telco Customer Churn by BlastChar on Kaggle.